woocommerce/woocommerce/readme.txt

 * Fix - Handle escape characters for fputcsv to work around PHP standards issues. #19678
 * Fix - Cast post IDs to integers in admin meta boxes. #19710
 * Fix - Fix CSV unescaping of negative numbers in download expiry/limit columns. #19732
+* Fix - Don't load unsupported theme functionality if shop page ID is -1. #19822
+* Fix - Select and display "Downloadable" option in product admin filter when selected. #19876
+* Fix - Add sort handle column when adding new tags. #19875
 * Dev - Added refunded_payment prop to orders for determining if payment was refunded via API. #18196
 * Dev - Added extra params to `woocommerce_order_get_downloadable_items`. #18408
 * Dev - Store shipping method ID and instance ID in separate fields instead of both in one serialized field. #18483